 - Anthropic ecosystem integration: Natural fit for teams already using Claude.

-snarktank/ai-pr-review cons
+snarktank/ai-pr-review Cons

-- API dependency: Requires Claude Code or Amp accessz
+- API dependency: Requires Anthropic API access.

 Pricing